 The AZATOM Multiplex D1 feels solidly build and looks high quality.
 You might be surprised at how small it is (27 cm wide), as you generally expect stereo radios to be bigger.
 Nevertheless, it offers a good amount of power and a decent level of bass for its size.

 The speakers have a nice warm sound, which can be easily adjusted using the EQ controls.
-The 30 Watts of power provided by the speakers should be enough for a fairly large living room.
+The power provided by the speakers should be enough for a fairly large living room.

 The Multiplex D1 connects to your phone via Bluetooth quickly and easily.
 If you’ve been thinking about getting an internet radio, a cheaper alternative could be to simply get a DAB radio with Bluetooth and stream internet radio through it from your phone using Bluetooth.